xaviripo/bachelor-thesis/thesis/contents/2-agda/1-setup.md

 This is because, in general, when using Agda for mathematics, the interesting part is usually just the type checking, due to the Curry-Howard correspondence.

 If the values defined in the file are correctly typed, Agda will either display no output or just display a message stating that it is checking the file.
-Either way, if there are no errors displayed, this means that the file type checks correctly and, therefore, that the proof it contains is correct.
+Either way, if there are no errors displayed, this means that the file type-checks correctly and, therefore, that the proof it contains is correct.

 Agda admits other flags, such as `--without-K`{.sh}, that will later be explained in detail.